Rabago85/databricks_project/README.md

 - Delta Lake (Storage & Transaction Management)

 ## Conclusion
-By leveraging structured data modeling and efficient ETL practices, this pipeline optimizes storage and query performance.
-The use of cumulative fact tables and SCD2 dimensions has significantly reduced data volume while maintaining analytical integrity.
-Future improvements will focus on further optimizing Spark queries, refining Gold-layer modeling, and simplifying analysis workflows for end-users.
+This pipeline is designed to keep storage efficient and queries fast by using structured data modeling and smart ETL practices.
+By implementing cumulative fact tables and SCD2 dimensions, we've cut down on data volume without losing important historical insights.
+Moving forward, the focus will be on fine-tuning Spark queries, improving the Gold-layer model, and making it easier for end-users to analyze the data.